py-vcon/py-vcon/vcon/bin/README.md

     vcon -n add in-recording ~/dev/vcon/examples/agent_sample.wav  "`date --rfc-3339=seconds`"  "[0,1]" | vcon filter transcribe

-To create a new vCon and add dialogs and attachments from a Zoom recording:
+To create a new vCon and add dialogs and attachments from a Zoom meeting recording:

     vcon -n add in-zoom zoom_recording_directory/

+To create a new vCon and add dialogs and attachments from a Google Meet recording:

+    vcon -n add in-meet 'tests/google_meet/test meeting (2023-09-06 20:27 GMT-4) (18af10d0)'